SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Introduction

 \section{Introduction}

 End-to-end (E2E) driving predicts driving commands (at one end) from sensory input (at the other end), and it is gaining rapid attention for autonomous driving vehicles \cite{Survey_E2E_Driving_Architectures_TrainingMethods}.
-The conventional modular approach accomplishes complex tasks of autonomous driving by using self-contained, but interconnected modules such as object detection, object tracking, localization, path planning, and control \cite{Survey_E2E_Driving_Architectures_TrainingMethods}.
-In the conventional modular approach in general, if a malfunction or unpredicted behavior is observed, one can diagnose a specific malfunctioning module, understanding decision-making processes behind the module \cite{Survey_E2E_Driving_Architectures_TrainingMethods, E2E_Interpretable_Neural_Motion_Planner}.
-However, the conventional modular approach needs tremendous efforts to build, maintain, and optimize their modules, and is yet to achieve complete autonomy \cite{Survey_E2E_Driving_Architectures_TrainingMethods}.
+The conventional modular approach accomplishes complex tasks of autonomous driving by using interconnected modules such as perception (e.g., object detection), localization, path planning, and control \cite{Survey_E2E_Driving_Architectures_TrainingMethods}.
+However, the conventional modular approach needs tremendous efforts to build, maintain, and optimize their modules.

-Different from the modular approach, the E2E approach considers the entire processing and prediction pipeline as a single learnable machine-learning task~\cite{PilotNet, Transfuser_1, Transfuser_2,E2E_Conditional_IL,E2E_Conditional_IL_2}.
+Different from the modular approach, the E2E approach considers the entire processing and prediction pipeline as a single learnable machine-learning task \cite{PilotNet, Transfuser_1, Transfuser_2,E2E_Conditional_IL,E2E_Conditional_IL_2}.
 The approach \textit{directly} transforms sensory inputs to driving commands, such as steering angle, acceleration, and braking, \textit{without} additional post-processing, e.g., proportional integral derivative (PID) controller in future trajectory estimation.
-Broadly speaking, an E2E driving model can be trained with the two approaches, imitation learning~\cite{PilotNet, Transfuser_1, Transfuser_2,E2E_Conditional_IL} and reinforcement learning~\cite{Simulation_Based_Reinforcement_Learning, E2E_Reinforce_UrbanDrivingPolicies}.
+Broadly speaking, an E2E driving model can be trained with the two approaches, imitation learning \cite{PilotNet, Transfuser_1, Transfuser_2,E2E_Conditional_IL} and reinforcement learning \cite{Simulation_Based_Reinforcement_Learning, E2E_Reinforce_UrbanDrivingPolicies}.
 The former approach learns E2E driving models to mimic human driver behavior.
-An E2E driving neural network (NN) is optimized to produce the same driving actions as humans, directly from its input data collected with camera(s), light detection and ranging (LiDAR) sensor(s), and/or inertial measurement unit(s) (IMU(s)).
 The latter approach learns E2E driving models to act optimally at each instant.
-The reinforcement learning for the E2E driving model trains which vehicle actions result in the best outcomes while navigating the driving environment.